-The Group continues to remediate Linkletter's Place with the expectation that once the remediation works are completed, opportunities for sale or leasing will be assessed.
 The Group continues to earn income from the harvesting of the forestry assets located on Linkletter's Place.
 SPF can harvest the plantation trees in one or more harvest periods and at any time during the harvest window of a five-year period beginning on the contract date of 13 February 2018.
 The amounts of this income has been affected by COVID-19 pandemic as the global demand for timber has decreased.